 These ASCIA Action Plans provide guidance on how to treat mild or moderate allergic reactions and severe allergic reactions known as anaphylaxis, in an emergency.
 They indicate when and how to give the adrenaline autoinjector (EpiPen or Anapen).
 Therefore, it is essential that an ASCIA Action Plan for Anaphylaxis is always kept with the adrenaline autoinjector, wherever it is located, including home, school, childcare, workplace or even if it is carried by the individual.

-- ASCIA allergic rhinitis e-training for health professionals
+- Oct 8 2012 - ASCIA allergic rhinitis and immunotherapy e-training courses for health professionals are now available